apt install apt-transport-https gnupg2 curl

 Other information

-During the Nemesida WAF Scanner operation the information about errors is contained in the run-time journal of the module /var/log/nwaf/nws.log
+Information about the scanning process by the Nemesida WAF Scanner module is contained in the event log of the module /var/log/nwaf/nws.log

 .